csatuic/cs361-website-old/_homeworks/homework3.md

 #### The programming part

 For this assignment you are to write a simple program that will act as a shell.
-The simple case of running `$ command arg1 arg2 ...` is already implemented and available in the `exec_cmd` function.
-In that example, stdin and stdout are connected to their usual files.
-Use that as a starting point to complete the following requirements:
+The program should:

 * Display a command prompt and read in a command line from the user (the prompt must be `CS361 >` with exactly one space between `CS361` and `>`, otherwise it cannot be detected by the autograder)
 * Your shell must support basic piping like the unix shell.
+  1. `$ command arg1 arg2 ...` Run command, with stdin and stdout connected to their usual files.
+We already implemented this requirement during week 6 lab.
+Use this as a starting point to complete the rest of the requirements
-  1. `$ command args < input_redirection` Run the command, but connect `stdin` to the contents of the file `input_redirection`.
+  2. `$ command args < input_redirection` Run the command, but connect `stdin` to the contents of the file `input_redirection`.
   2. `$ command args > output_redirection`  Run the command, but connect `stdout` to the contents of the file `output_redirection`.